Background

 Conclusion

 Although private in nature, shareholder agreements play a crucial role in the management and stability of Peruvian companies.
-Proper drafting, alignment with the articles of incorporation, and understanding by all involved are essential for their legal effectiveness.
+Transparent drafting, adherence to corporate bylaws, and comprehension by all parties are vital for legal effectiveness.
 In a business environment where conflicts between partners can escalate quickly, these agreements are an indispensable legal tool.